pritam20ps05/neodium/README.md

 This bot fetches lyrics from [genius.com](https://genius.com) searched using google search api.
 All this things are done by the lyrics_extractor module which requires SEARCH ENGINE CODE and GOOGLE SEARCH API TOKEN.
 How to setup lyrics_extractor is given [here](https://www.geeksforgeeks.org/create-a-gui-to-extract-lyrics-from-song-using-python/) you just need the two values.

 Now get the [bot token](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token), after that create 2 cookie files one for youtube and the other for instagram using [cookies.txt](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid?hl=en) chrome extension.
 Once done upload them to google drive, make it public and copy their file ids'.

+You will also need spotify client id and client secret which you can get them after creating an app from [here](https://developer.spotify.com/dashboard/applications).

 The following are all the environmental variables required for starting the bot.